bashbaugh/old-personal-site/_posts/2020-09-28-how-to-set-up-your-own-personal-cdn-cloud-using-gcp.md

 ## Setting up load balancing + a CDN layer

 *Note: **this step and all steps after this require you to have a domain you can use for your CDN**.
-Or you could just use the static IP address, but that looks ugly and comes with security concerns.
 I use my personal domain at cdn.benjaminashbaugh.me.*

 *Pricing: The [pricing for this step](https://cloud.google.com/vpc/network-pricing) is a little more expensive, and costs about $3 USD at minimum per month for the static IP, networking and [CDN costs](https://cloud.google.com/cdn/pricing).
 You can slightly reduce these costs, if needed, by disabling the CDN.
 Alternatively, if you just want a custom subdomain for your storage bucket without the benefits of the load balancer and CDN layer, you can skip to the next step (but you won't be able to use a top level domain or HTTPS)*